cubewise-code/tm1py/README.rst

  .. code-block:: bash

-    C:\Python35\python.exe
+    C:\Python35\python.exe --version

 2. Configure TM1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TM1py requires at least TM1 version 10.2.2 FP5.
 If you consider using the REST API in production it is recommended to upgrade to TM1 10.2.2 FP 7 or TM1 11, due to minor bugs in earlier versions.
-E.g. GET http://localhost:8001/api/v1/Users('Admin')/Password

 In order to be able to communicate with TM1 through HTTP, you have to assign an HTTP port number to TM1 in the tm1s.cfg file